KMery/myLittlePoemApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Aknowledgments
+    Thanks to PoetryDB for make such an interesting API

+## Author
+    This project was made by KMery 2020.